Confused fans rip Garth Brooks for wearing ‘Sanders’ jersey

 There’s no indication of who Brooks supports politically, though he performed at former Democratic President Barack Obama’s 2009 inauguration.

-Bernie Sanders hadn’t weighed in on the matter as of Friday afternoon, but the Hall of Fame running back took it in stride, tweeting his fellow OSU alum, ”Hey (at)garthbrooks, want to be my VP? (hash)Number20For2020.”
+Bernie Sanders hadn’t weighed in on the matter as of Friday afternoon, but the Hall of Fame running back took it in stride, tweeting his fellow OSU alum, “Hey @garthbrooks, want to be my VP? #Number20For2020.”